Hooks

 Have one block of effects for one purpose with clean up and everything

-Allows easier reuse of stateful logic often done with patterns like and .
+Allows easier reuse of stateful logic often done with patterns like higher-order components and render props.

 Only call Hooks at the top level.
 Don’t call Hooks inside loops, conditions, or nested functions.